 The Onsite Wastewater team, along with the Groundwater staff, has collaborated to implement the newly promulgated Ordinance 2017-24 regulating private water wells in Elkhart County.

 The ordinance incorporates Indiana statutes:

 On November 20, 2017, the Elkhart County Commissioners approved a private water well Ordinance (No. 2017-24) which provides guidance to well drillers wishing to obtain a permit and specifies certain requirements addressing several local environmental concerns related to well siting and testing of source water.
 All private water wells to be constructed in Elkhart County will need to first obtain a permit prior to construction.
-The permit application fee is $60.
+Please see the Fees Schedule for permit application fees.